niell-ion/crossing-docs/docs/crossing_setup.md

 - 8'-16': use the smaller metal piece
 - 9'-22': use the larger metal piece + a middle piece

+Do not remove counterweight blocker

 ## Software

 - Connecting the controller

 ## Electrical

-Connect solar panel
+- Connect solar panel

-Connect lights
+- Connect lights

 Emergency disconnect is under hatch on battery box